nervina-labs/joyid-mini-app-demo/README.md

 ### Message Format

-The message format is JSON string which you can put any information into the message and this mini app demo message is defined as follows:
+The message format is JSON string and this mini app demo message is defined as follows:

 > You can find this mini app demo message definition [here](./src/api/index.ts)